Hi. I’m a former developer who’s moved into database administration, and here’s what I wish somebody would have told me when I got started.

 (This part here is where the MySQL and PostgreSQL guys start screaming about how you can avoid licensing costs altogether with open source databases.)
-(This part here is where you would expect me to have a witty retort, but I don’t.
-If you’re building a brand new app and you’re choosing a database, read my StackOverflow answer on which database handles the most load.)
+(This part here is where you would expect me to have a witty retort, but I don’t.)

 1. SQL Server has built-in zero-impact instrumentation tools.

 SQL Server’s dynamic management views (DMVs) can tell you all kinds of killer stuff like:

 - Which SQL statements are causing the most load on your server

 - Which indexes are wasting space and slowing down inserts/updates/deletes

 - How fast storage is responding to requests on a database-by-database level (and even more fine-grained than that)